Countries of the world

 An online encyclopedia and homework site, this is a good starting point for all sorts of questions about countries.
 It has the advantage of setting out the information in a similar layout for each country and includes a list of dependencies (countries controlled by another country).

-You might like to start by looking at How Many Countries Are There?
+You might like to start by looking at the Country Map Index.

 There are also some useful links to other information such as World Capitals and World religions.